twproject/pages-svg-track-styler/README.md

-# SVG Track Styler (Help-fixed)
+# SVG Track Styler — Live Preview PLUS

-This package includes the Help modal fix (initialization after DOMContentLoaded).
-Replace your files with these and push to GitHub Pages.

-Files included:
-- index.html
-- style.css
+Enhancements:
+- Two color pickers (with text sync)
+- Range sliders for outer/inner factors (fine control)
+- Auto Preview toggle (on by default)
+- Live Preview panel with zoom
+- Download button always exports the current preview
-- script.js (with modal fix)
+- Help modal + CSS fix

-- README.md
+Deploy on GitHub Pages by replacing your existing files with these.